 For imported products, we generally negotiate firm pricing denominated in U.S. Dollars with our foreign suppliers, typically for periods of at least one year.
 We accept the exposure to exchange rate movements beyond these negotiated periods.
 We do not use derivative financial instruments to manage this risk but could choose to do so in the future.
-Most of our imports are purchased from suppliers located in Vietnam and China.
-The Chinese currency floats within a limited range in relation to the U.S. Dollar, resulting in exposure to foreign currency exchange rate fluctuations.
+Most of our imports are purchased from suppliers located in Vietnam.